draggsconnor/BlipKit/manual/instruments.md

 layout: doc
 title: Instruments
 order: 50
+description: Instruments create envelopes over certain track attributes.
+An envelope changes its corresponding track attribute stepwise relatively to the current attribute value while the note is playing.
 ---

 Instruments create envelopes over certain track attributes.
 An envelope changes its corresponding track attribute stepwise relatively to the current attribute value while the note is playing.
 (An exception is the *duty cycle* envelope, which sets absolute values).